sbisoyi101/cypress-challenge/README.md

   - A React frontend that takes a simple input and returns the appropriate result or error message
   - A Node.js backend using express that consists of a single route and executes the following function:

-If you believe that the behaviour encoutered when testing this app with cypress is not the correct behaviour, feel free to raise that and suggest the correct behaviour

 ### Function